manisharanbittu/website/README.md

 # website
-This Project is related to  website of Chandra Mohan fertilisers
+This Project is related to  website of Chandramohan Fertilizers